RaymondBrien/taskbloomer/README.md

 # [TASKBLOOMER](https://raymondbrien.github.io/taskbloomer)

-🚀 TaskBloomer: Where Priorities Blossom. 🚀
+# 🚀 TaskBloomer: Where Priorities Blossom. 🚀

 Are you drowning in a sea of tasks, struggling to stay afloat trying to decide which tasks to prioritise?
 Say goodbye to chaos and hello to clarity with TaskBloomer, the task management app designed reward you for making three concise to-dos which shape your day.

-🎯 Step 1: Streamline three main goals
+## 🎯 Step 1: Streamline three main goals

 Create three tasks, one big, one medium, one small.
-Each goal must be no more than 25 characters, so be concise!
+Each goal must be no more than 25 characters, so aim for something concise and intentional.

 Prioritize your tasks with a user-friendly interface that ensures you spend less time managing and more time accomplishing.
 Say goodbye to scattered to-do lists and hello to efficient, well-organized workflow in three simple steps.

-🌟 Step 2: Rank your tasks in order of priority
+## 🌟 Step 2: Rank your tasks in order of priority

 Each task is ranked from biggets to smallest, represeted by the amount of points each task earns you.